NotBrianZach/bzaBook2AQuiz/README.md

 then outputs something, for example, a quiz on the topic of the pages it read

-then waits for user input to tell it to what to do next with the pageChunk before continuing the: it could tell a joke, respond with a parable, or translate into spanish. lots of possibilities.
+then waits for user input to tell it to what to do next with the pageChunk before continuing on: you could ask it to tell a joke, respond with a parable, or translate into spanish. lots of possibilities.

 This makes for a more active form of reading,